 - Blacks Run Clean Up Day: The metric for determining if the activity is beneficial to water quality will be tonnage of trash picked up.
 The average range of pounds of trash removed from 2001 2018 is 3,900 pounds 8,100 pounds.
-Due to COVID-19 restrictions, the event was not held this year.
-However, 21 volunteer groups assisted with stream clean events throughout the year.
-The volunteers assisted in collecting 3,870 pounds (1.9 tons) of trash.
-Additionally, these volunteers removed 16 tires, 3 bikes, 2 mattresses, old tree tubes, and many other large miscellaneous items.
-11 Additional planned stream clean ups were cancelled due to COVID-19 restrictions.
-Normally these events are reported as part of the MCM #1, but due to COVID-19 restrictions impacting this event, we wanted to note work completed here as well. - Household Hazardous Waste Collection Days: The metric for determining if the activity is beneficial to water quality will be the type and amounts of items dropped off during the collection days.
+This year, 278 volunteers helped to clean stream sections (removing 2 tons of trash) and 50 volunteers helped to plant trees along the Friendly City Trail.
+In addition, 21 volunteer groups assisted with stream clean events throughout the year.
+The volunteers assisted in collection 2,130 pounds of trash.
+Additionally, these volunteers removed several tires, and other large miscellaneous items.
+These small group events are reported as part of the MCM #1, but due to ongoing COVID-19 concerns impacting this event, we wanted to note work completed here as well. - Household Hazardous Waste Collection Days: The metric for determining if the activity is beneficial to water quality will be the type and amounts of items dropped off during the collection days.
 Collection days were run jointly for Harrisonburg City and Rockingham County residents.
-Collected waste included aerosols (122 lbs), lead acid batteries (82 lbs), alkaline batteries (24 lbs), nickel cadmium batteries (13 lbs), lithium batteries (6 lbs), mixed solvents (753 lbs), mercury debris (4lbs), solid pesticides (111 lbs), alkaline cleaners (229 lbs), liquid pesticides (487 lbs), acid cleaners (154 lbs), NH materials (571 lbs), paint related materials (3,289 lbs), small cylinders (5lbs). - Middle School Watershed Field Trips: The metric for determining if the activity is beneficial to water quality will be the number of students reached through staff taught lessons.
-The "Plant-a-Seed" event was held September 26, 2019 and October 3, 2019 and reached 50 6th grade students.
-Due to COVID-19 restrictions, the planned spring events were cancelled limiting the scope this permit year. - Rain Barrel Workshops: The metric for determining if the activity is beneficial to water quality will be the number of participants in the workshop and the amount of rain barrels built.
-Due to COVID-19 restrictions, the rain barrel workshop was cancelled.
-However, 5-10 rain barrels were still sold to City residents.
+Over 11,814 items were collected at the October event across 20 different item categories.
+27,708 items were collected at the May event across 24 different item categories.
+More information is available upon request. - Middle School Watershed Field Trips: The metric for determining if the activity is beneficial to water quality will be the number of students reached through staff taught lessons.
+Due to ongoing COVID-19 concerns and the bus driver shortage, the planned events were canceled, limiting the scope this permit year.
+However, staff still held an educational event for individual classes outside at an elementary school during the permit year and were able to still reach 345 attendees. - Rain Barrel Workshops: The metric for determining if the activity is beneficial to water quality will be the number of participants in the workshop and the amount of rain barrels built.
+At our September workshop, 13 people attended and 17 rain barrels were made.
+At our May workshop,